TileDB-Inc/TileDB-ML/examples/cloud/serverless_training/pytorch/README.md

 and finally, we serverless-ly get some predictions using the trained model.
 In case you want to run the example, you will need a TileDB-Cloud account as described
 [here](https://docs.tiledb.com/cloud/tutorials/start-here).
 After signing up, you should export your username and password as environmental variables (**TILEDB_USER_NAME**, **TILEDB_PASSWD**), in order to run ingestion, model training and prediction UDFs.
-Moreover, please add your TileDB namespace and your **S3** bucket in each script.
+Moreover, please add your TileDB teamspace and your **S3** bucket in each script.

 # Steps